TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.10.md

 ```
 The Board of Selectmen may appoint from time to time up to
-fifteen (15) non-voting members to the Council on Aging who
+ten (10) non-voting members to the Council on Aging who
 shall be designated Associate Members.
 One-third of the
 Associate Members shall be appointed initially for a one
 year term; one-third of the Associate Members shall be